 Your tenderness, kindness, and bravery are rare.
 You’re a beautiful person – in every way.

-5. Recommit to yourself and to the evolving process of loving yourself exactly where you are.
+5. Recommit to yourself and the evolving process of loving yourself exactly where you are.

-You experience being loved in your own unique way.
-Write a love letter to yourself as a chance to speak to yourself in a language that connects with your spirit and soul.
+You experience being loved in your unique way.
+Write a love letter to yourself as a chance to speak in a language that connects with your spirit and soul.

 “We all have unique ways of being loved and showing love—so take a second to examine your love languages and how you like to be celebrated.
 Once you’re done reflecting, don’t forget to put it into action,” from The Shine App.

-6. A love letter to yourself offers a chance to feel held.
+6. Above all, a love letter to yourself offers a chance to feel held.

 Often what you’re looking for most is self-acceptance.
-You may feel a wave of relief just by being heard and seen.
+With this in mind, you may feel a wave of relief just by being heard and seen.

-You are there for yourself.
-Remember that you always have been and always will be.
+Remember that.
+You always have been and always will be.